Chapter Fifteen: Avoid the Void

 "Fiiine," the man in black said, rolling his eyes, "I figured, anyway.
 Would have been fun, but I've always been a sucker for jumpy girls, still full of hope somehow."

 The man, or whatever he was, dropped the burning butt of his cigarette and it was gone.
 He still stamped at the place where it would have landed, though, and sighed.
-He looked up at me in this unexpected sad shaggy dog sort of way that made me want to touch him.
+He looked up at me in this unexpected sad shaggy dog sort of way that made me want to reach out and touch him.

 "If you want to go back to Earth," he asked hesitantly, "I'm guessing you're going to want the population to stay intact?"